#575 - Aaahh!!! Real Monsters

 upset that I got a stupid soccer game instead of something like Earthworm Jim

-or Donkey Kong Country 2 [note - yes I was a spoiled brat in hindsight]
+or Donkey Kong Country 2 [note - yes I was acting like a spoiled brat in hindsight]

 .
 But that frustration was somewhat relieved because in my mind my sister had gotten a "real" game, and not some dumb sports title.
 Or at least it was a real game in my head.
 You see a friend of mine had once rented Panic Restaurant